aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 ## Why EV Certificates are Bad for Performance

-On the topic of revocation status check ...

-Browser gets a new cert ... is it revoked?

 0. Check local cache: cert is present, not expired?
 1. Check OCSP staple: is it present and not expired?